Insanity defense: Non compos mentis

 Non compos mentis (Latin) is a legal term meaning "not of sound mind".
 Non compos mentis derives from the Latin non meaning "not", compos meaning "control" or "command", and mentis (genitive singular of mens), meaning "of mind".
 It is the direct opposite of Compos mentis (of a sound mind).

 Although typically used in law, this term can also be used metaphorically or figuratively; e.g. when one is in a confused state, intoxicated, or not of sound mind.
 The term may be applied when a determination of competency needs to be made by a physician for purposes of obtaining informed consent for treatments and, if necessary, assigning a surrogate to make health care decisions.
 While the proper sphere for this determination is in a court of law, this is practically, and most frequently, made by physicians in the clinical setting.

 In English law, the rule of non compos mentis was most commonly used when the defendant invoked religious or magical explanations for behaviour.
+An example of religious circumstances which prevent an individual from being guilty due to mental defect can be found in Catholic Canon Law.

 History

 The concept of defense by insanity has existed since ancient Greece and Rome.
+During the Roman and Greek eras, insanity was used as a way to help provide a defense for those with mental disorders.
 However, in colonial America a delusional Dorothy Talbye was hanged in 1638 for murdering her daughter, as at the time Massachusetts's common law made no distinction between insanity (or mental illness) and criminal behavior.
-Edward II, under English Common law, declared that a person was insane if their mental capacity was no more than that of a "wild beast" (in the sense of a dumb animal, rather than being frenzied).
+Edward II, under English common law, declared that a person was insane if their mental capacity was no more than that of a "wild beast" (in the sense of a dumb animal, rather than being frenzied).
 The first complete transcript of an insanity trial dates to 1724.
 It is likely that the insane, like those under 14, were spared trial by ordeal.
-When trial by jury replaced this, the jury members were expected to find the insane guilty but then refer the case to the King for a Royal Pardon.
+When that was replaced by trial by jury, members were expected to find the insane guilty but then to refer the case to the king for a royal pardon.
 From 1500 onwards, juries could acquit the insane, and detention required a separate civil procedure.
 The Criminal Lunatics Act 1800, passed with retrospective effect following the acquittal of James Hadfield, mandated detention at the regent's pleasure (indefinitely) even for those who, although insane at the time of the offence, were now sane.